-Translation:He is a junior high school student, but he is taller than me.
+Translation:He is a middle school student, but he is taller than me.

 Native Chinese speakers almost always use the direct translation middle school "中学"

 And although it doesn't mean anything in the context of China, junior high and middle school are two mutually exclusive models of education in the US.

 The most noticable difference is middle school includes grades 6, 7, and 8 (and sometimes 5) versus only 7 and 8 for junior high

 Also the middle school curriculum is student-centered including personal, emotional and social development rather than subject centered.